Dynamic objects in JavaScript

 }

-An object can be incorporated into an another object in the shape of a literal:
+An object can be incorporated into an another object as a literal:

 }